About Our Founders

 Shared music of early times brings us to a meeting of minds surpassing that possible by words alone, and allows a communication with the past unlike any other.
 Elizabethan Conversation combines scholarship in historical performance with individual judgment, and mixes in the magic of the moment.
 Started in 1982 as a renaissance lute duet, Elizabethan Conversation now performs diverse programs and often includes guest artists.

 The concerts feature period instruments, many designed and built by Derwood Crocker.
 They also include notes on the music and instruments and a chance to speak with the artists afterwards.

 Pleasing and exciting performances add flavor to many occasions.
-Here are our current programs.
+Here are our past programs.

 FAUVEL: A Medieval Donkey Tale

 A story to music featuring a 14th C. donkey Fauvel,whose name, a symbol of political and moral corruption, is an acrostic in which each letter stands for one of the deadly sins: Flattery, Avarice, Villany, Envy, and Lachete/cowardice.
 Our performance, based on old french texts and songs, uses medieval fiddle, voice, recorder, lute, mask-puppets, and audience participation.

 Lute songs and instrumental duets showcasing the variety of musical colors (lute, viola da gamba, recorder, soprano voice) and poetry (English and Spanish) from the cosmopolitan renaissance of Shakespeare’s time.

 Early music for recorders, viola da gamba, lute and harpsichord takes us on an European holiday.
 Through the music, we visit Italy (Antonio Vivaldi, Alessandro Santini), Belgium (JB Loeillet), Holland (Jacob Van Eyck), England (John Echols, Tobias Hume), Spain (Diego Ortiz) and/or France (Charles Francois Dieupart).